 The program supports an innovative formalized approach to research and program evaluation, which enables us to better understand the needs of our patients, resulting in enhancements to care.

-The Geriatric Psychiatry Program includes both an inpatient unit as well as outpatient services comprised of an Outreach Team, Discharge Liaison Team and an Outpatient Day Treatment Program.
+The Geriatric Psychiatry Program includes both an inpatient unit as well as outpatient services comprised of an Outreach Team, Discharge Liaison Team.

 We are partners in care with health care providers and agencies in the community.
 We integrate our services with community providers so patients receive the support that best meets their needs.
 Our mandate is to share expertise with community partners which enhances understanding and builds capacity to ensure the best possible care for older adults with mental health concerns.

-Through networking with other specialized geriatric services, family physicians, community agencies, long-term care homes and other service providers, the program offers a collaborative approach to assessment and intervention processes that are designed to benefit patients and their families.
+Through networking with the Regional Geriatric Programs, family physicians, community agencies, long-term care homes and other service providers, the program offers a collaborative approach to assessment and intervention processes that are designed to benefit patients and their families.